aritrar23/Autotrader-FutureFocus/README.md

 - Executes automated trades based on multiple strategies
 - Monitors and manages inventory & PnL

-The autotrader primarily uses the following strategies -
+The autotrader primarily uses the following strategies:

 ### (i) Market Making
-- Continuously quotes buy and sell orders around the mid-price.
-- Targets capturing the bid-ask spread.
+- Instead of quoting around a mid-price, the autotrader **places bids and offers on PHILIPS_A and PHILIPS_B to align their order books**, since they represent the same stock on different exchanges.
+- **If PHILIPS_A’s best bid > PHILIPS_B’s best bid**, it places a bid on PHILIPS_B at PHILIPS_A's best bid (and vice versa).
+- **If PHILIPS_A’s best ask < PHILIPS_B’s best ask**, it places an offer on PHILIPS_B at PHILIPS_A’s best ask (and vice versa).
+- This effectively tightens the spread across exchanges and captures price discrepancies.

 ### (ii) Pair Trading Arbitrage
-- Monitors price relationships between two correlated instruments (e.g. futures vs ETF, or similar underlyings).
-- Places offsetting trades to exploit deviations from expected price ratios.
-- Positions are managed to converge back to the mean.
+- The autotrader monitors the price relationship between the two correlated stocks and **places offsetting positions when the best bid of one is higher than the best offer of the other**.
+- It **buys the undervalued stock and sells the overvalued one**, aiming to profit as prices revert to their historical mean.
+- It then **squares off the position** when the two prices converge to lock in profits, and may resort to aggressive rebalancing if it becomes too long or short on either stock.

 ### (iii) Lead-Lag Strategy
-- Identifies instruments where one typically moves slightly ahead of another (the *leader* and *lagger*).
-- Uses movements in the leader to predict short-term movements in the lagger, placing trades to capture this microstructure inefficiency.
+- The autotrader identifies a **leader stock that typically moves ahead of a lagger**, using short-term price moves in the leader to predict moves in the lagger.
+In this case, PHILIPS_A is observed to act as the leader and PHILIPS_B as the lagger most of the time.
+- It **places trades on the lagger based on signals from the leader**, capturing small inefficiencies in price adjustments.

-Across all these strategies, the bot adjusts the order size (volume) depending on the current spread:
+Across all these strategies, the autotrader adjusts the order size (volume) depending on the current spread:
-- **Tight spreads → smaller volume:** protects against excessive trading costs.
+- **Tight spreads → smaller volume:** to avoid excessive trading costs.
-- **Wide spreads → larger volume:** captures bigger opportunities.
+- **Wide spreads → larger volume:** to capture bigger opportunities.

-This makes the strategies more responsive to market conditions.
+This makes the strategies more responsive to prevailing market conditions.

 ## Quick Start